Moyoshabz/Click_Through_Rate_Analysis_BookSend_com/README.md

-## Partitioning Utilized a 70-30 split
+## Partitioning Utilized a 70-20-10 split
-70% of the data used for model training and 30% kept aside for evaluation.
+70% of the data is allocated to the training set, 20% of the data is allocated to validation set and, 10% allocated to test the set .

 ## Modeling Techniques
 **Decision Tree**